 - 27 percent of the children in Manitowoc County live in a single parent home.

 - Ongoing drug, alcohol, and mental health issues have a big impact on our community.

-- Recently, there were over 130 youth in court ordered out of home care in Manitowoc County.
-There were another 100 youth in voluntary out of home care.
+- Over one hundred youth are often in court ordered out of home care in Manitowoc County.
+Another 100 are often in voluntary out of home care.
 Much of it related to addiction and mental health issues.
 These traumas have a huge impact on our community youth.
 One in five children across Wisconsin have experienced at least one Adverse Childhood Experience.